How the MathsCraft Curriculum works

 The main source of evidence for the assigned grade is the group’s written account of their adventure sparked by the Assessment Problem.

-The Assessment Problem can span one or two sessions; in each session students must produce written accounts that are collected by the teacher.
+The Assessment Problem can span one or two sessions.
+In each session, students produce written accounts that are collected by the teacher.

 Moderation Requirements